-Our bus system operates four scheduled routes which connect the Washington Square campus with locations that are beyond a reasonable walking distance from the center of campus.
-The system generally operates during the fall and spring semesters when classes are in session from 7 a.m. to 12 midnight on weekdays and 10 a.m. to 12 midnight on weekends.
+Our bus system operates seven scheduled routes which connect the Washington Square main campus with Residence Halls, 1st Avenue Medical Corridor, and Tandon School of Engineering.
+The system generally operates during the fall and spring semesters when classes are in session from 7:30 a.m. to 12 midnight on weekdays and 10 a.m. to 12 midnight on weekends.

 A valid NYU ID, Langone ID, or Alumni card is required to board any campus transportation vehicle, and it must be presented to the bus or van operator when boarding.
 Bus passes are available for guests from residence hall managers or the Department of Public Safety Office at 7 Washington Place.

 Please do not eat or drink while on board any vehicle.

 Vehicles will pick up and drop off passengers at designated stops only.
 Drivers are not permitted to allow passengers to board after the door has been closed at a bus stop.
 This rule is for our passengers’ safety.

 Scheduled times may be printed from the Department of Public Safety website at www.nyu.edu/ride.
 Departure as listed within all timetables are approximate, and due to New York City traffic congestion, your trip may be delayed.
 Please plan your trip accordingly and allow for sufficient time when riding University Transportation vehicles.
 Your patience is appreciated when delays occur, and University Transportation apologizes for any such delays that you may encounter.

 New York University's Office of Public Safety is committed to providing quality campus transportation services to all members of the NYU community.
 For individuals with physical disabilities, every bus and trolley operated on our scheduled routes is accessible.